railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 The table below shows all possible cases for the figure :ref:`fig-stflow`.

-.. table:: *Restocking Modes for Make to Stock and Make To Order*
+.. table:: Consequences of Procurement Methods Make to Stock and Make To Order

    ================== ===================== =====================
-   Mode of restocking Produce               Buy
+   Procurement Method Produce               Buy
    ================== ===================== =====================
    MTS                Wait for availability Wait for availability MTO                Production Order      Supplier Order
    ================== ===================== =====================

-.. table:: *Restocking Modes for Services*
+.. table:: Consequences of Procurement Methods when using Services

    ================== ===================== =====================
-   Mode of restocking Produce               Buy
+   Procurement Method Produce               Buy
    ================== ===================== =====================
    MTS                /                     /
    MTO                Create task           Subcontract
    ================== ===================== =====================

-You'll see the automated management processes for restocking in detail further on in this chapter.
+You'll see the automated management processes for procurement in detail further on in this chapter.

 Units of Measure
 ----------------